codeoverflow-org/nodecg-io-docs/docs/samples/serial.md

 6. Enter the information of your device.

     The created instance should be automatically selected, if not select it in the upper left menu.
-Enter the com port or other identifying information in one of these format:
+Enter the com port or other identifying information in one of these formats:

     ```json
     {